The Best of Newcastle, County Down

 Percy French Inn

-Next is one of most well known and popular fine dining restaurant in Newcastle.
-The restaurant is actually located within the Slieve Donard Resort and Spa.
-The place is named after famous writer and artist ‘Percy French’ who wrote the popular song ‘The Mountains of Mourne’.
-Percey French Inn offers a relaxing atmosphere, beautiful views and place you can enjoy great food and drink with friends and family.
-You’ll not be disappointed with the food as they pride themselves on creating an exciting menu, one everyone can enjoy.
+Next is one of the most well-known and popular fine-dining restaurants in Newcastle.
+The restaurant is located within the Slieve Donard Resort and Spa.
+The place is named after famous writer and artist ‘Percy French’ who wrote the famous song ‘The Mountains of Mourne’.
+Percey French Inn offers a relaxing atmosphere, beautiful views and a place to enjoy great food and drink with friends and family.
+You’ll not be disappointed with the food as they pride themselves on creating an exciting menu everyone can enjoy.

-Fans of the popular TV show Game of Thrones will be able to check out one of the 10 doors of Thrones found here.
+Fans of the popular TV show Game of Thrones can check out one of the 10 Doors of Thrones found here.
 These doors depict different scenes and characters from the show that fans will appreciate.

 Newcastle County Down Hotels and Accommodation

-If you’re wanting to stay in Newcastle longer than a day we have got you sorted with all the best hotels and accommodation in this seaside town.
+If you want to stay in Newcastle for longer than a day, we have sorted you with all the best hotels and accommodation in this seaside town.

 Slieve Donard Resort

-At the top, we have to mention the stunning place of Slieve Donard Resort and Spa.
-It is more than a stay, at this hotel you get a full experience.
-The location is the amazing, right near the beach and so you get some beautiful sea views.
+At the top, we must mention the stunning place of Slieve Donard Resort and Spa.
+It is more than a stay; at this hotel, you get a complete experience.
+The location is near the beach, so you get beautiful sea views.

 Gorse Hill Glamping

-If you’re looking to try something different and unique then when not get together with your friends for some fun glamping.
-At the Gorse Hill Glamping site, you can stay in three unique pods that offer unmissable views towards the Mourne Mountains.
+If you’re looking to try something different and unique, then when not, get together with your friends for some fun glamping.
+At the Gorse Hill Glamping site, you can stay in three unique pods offering unmissable views of the Mourne Mountains.

-Each of the pods come with comfortable seating/bedding area that can hold two adults and two children.
-Outside the pod, there are picnic tables and a fire bowl for you to use at your leisure.
+Each pod has a comfortable seating/bedding area holding two adults and two children.
+Outside the pod are picnic tables and a fire bowl for you to use at your leisure.
 Glamper all have access to a shared kitchen with all your kitchen essentials.
-It may not be fancy but it is definitely an experience and we highly recommend it.
+It may not be fancy, but it is an experience, and we highly recommend it.

-But if glamping isn’t your thing then check out Gorse Hill Fram which is a luxurious self-catering accommodation.
-The holiday cottages are highly popular located in the heart of the Mourne Mountains.
+But if glamping isn’t your thing, check out Gorse Hill Fram, a luxurious self-catering accommodation.
+The holiday cottages are highly popular and located in the heart of the Mourne Mountains.

 Avoca Hotel

 Next, we have the gorgeous seafront hotel that overlooks the Newcastle promenade.
 The hotel is in the perfect location where you can easily walk to all the nearby attractions.
-Great place to stay for families, couples or groups.
+It is an excellent place for families, couples, and groups to stay.

-The hotel comes with 16 lovely rooms both with or without ensuites.
-Also located in this hotel is their own restaurant where guest can enjoy opened planned dining and bar experience.
+The hotel comes with 16 lovely rooms, both with or without ensuites.
+Also located in this hotel is their restaurant, which allows guests to enjoy open-planned dining and bar experiences.

-Newcastle may be a small town but it has lots to offers it visitors with a range of activities, award-winning restaurant, great hotels and unforgettable scenery.
-If you are planning a trip to Northern Ireland make sure to add Newcastle County Down to the top of your list.
+Newcastle may be a small town, but it has lots to offer its visitors, including various activities, award-winning restaurants, great hotels, and unforgettable scenery.
+If you plan a trip to Northern Ireland, add Newcastle County Down to the top of your list.

-Also if you have been to Newcastle before we would love to hear any experiences you may have!
+Also, if you have been to Newcastle before, we would love to hear about your experiences!

 Check out related places and attractions around Northern Ireland that might interest you: The Amazing Giants Causeway| The Glens of Antrim| Game of Thrones Locations Around Northern Ireland| A Road Trip Around Northern Ireland| Waterford Ireland’s Oldest Town